The most important sensors, in any engine, are the crankshaft and camshaft position sensors.

-- When the (CKP)-(CMP) sensor isn’t working correctly, it’ll have a negative impact on fuel economy.
-You may notice you’re making more frequent trips to the pump, especially if your driving habits remain constant.
-As long as all other factors about your vehicle are unchanged this sensor may very well be the culprit.
+- When the (CKP) (CMP) sensor isn’t working properly, it’ll have a negative impact on fuel economy.
+You may notice you’re making, more trips to the pump.
+Especially, if your driving habits remain constant.
+As long as all other factors about your vehicle are unchanged, this sensor may very well be the culprit.

-- Before the (CKP)-(CMP) sensor fails completely, you may notice some hesitation while accelerating.
-Here, the sensor isn’t sending the correct information to your car’s computer.
+- Before the (CKP) (CMP) sensor fails completely, you may notice, some hesitation while accelerating.
+Here, the sensor isn’t sending the correct information, to your car’s computer.
 Which, in turn, won’t accurately synchronize the engine’s pistons.
-Finally, Expect your vehicle to have difficulty maintaining its speed with a faulty sensor.
+So, expect your vehicle to have trouble, maintaining its speed with a faulty sensor.

 Engine Misfiring And Stalling

-- So, A faulty sensor will cause your engine to misfire as incorrect fuel injection readings weigh in.
-When this problem becomes especially apparent, the engine may stall and have difficulty restarting.
-Rough idling and backfiring are two more indicators that something is wrong.
-If the engine fails to start, the sensor has likely worn out.
+- So, a faulty sensor will cause your engine to misfire, as incorrect fuel injection readings weigh in.
+When this problem becomes especially apparent, the engine may stall and have trouble restarting.
+Rough idling and backfiring, are two more indicators that something is wrong.
+So, if the engine fails to start, the position sensors are likely worn out.

 Check Engine Light

-- When the check engine light glows, that’s always a sign of a problem.
-Consider it an additional warning that the (CKP)-(CMP) sensor is failing, especially when coupled with:
+When the check engine light (CEL) glows, that’s always a sign of a problem.
+Consider it an added warning, that the (CKP) (CMP) sensor is failing, especially when coupled with:

-An engine light diagnostic tool can pinpoint the problem, enabling you to take the appropriate action.
+A engine light diagnostic tool, can find the problem, helping you to take the appropriate action.

-So, The bottom line is to never neglect engine problems.
-The last thing you want is to get stuck in the middle of the road.
-Start by getting the trouble codes from your computer memory, and, if necessary, testing the sensor.
-Sometimes you can determine the cause of the problem and fix it yourself without spending too much time and money.
+So, the bottom line is, to never neglect engine problems.
+Because, the last thing you want, is to get stuck in the middle of the road.
+Start by getting the trouble codes, from your computer memory.
+And, if necessary, test the sensor.
+Sometimes, you can determine the cause of the problem and fix it yourself, without spending too much time and money.